LotusEat3r/Project/Readme.md

 Factor with three levels: state, region, and national.

 ### region
-Numeric, each region contains the following:
+Numeric, each region defined by the following:
 1 - Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, Vermont 2 - New York, New Jersey, Puerto Rico, the Virgin Islands 3 - Delaware, District of Columbia, Maryland, Pennsylvania, Virginia, West Virginia